Skip to main content

 Frequently Asked Questions

-How much does a Peru Immigration/PR Visa cost in 2026?
+How long does it take to get a Peru Immigration/PR Visa in 2026?

 The government application fee for a Peru Immigration/PR Visa is PEN 300.
-Including biometric enrollment (PEN 45), medical examination (PEN 135), document translation, courier fees, and visa facilitation service, the total estimated cost is PEN 660 - 840.
-Immigration consultant fees (optional) can add PEN 600 - 1200 more.
-All government fees are non-refundable.
+Including biometric enrollment (PEN 45), medical examination (PEN 135), document translation, courier fees, and visa facilitation service charges, the total estimated cost is PEN 660 - PEN 840.
+Immigration consultant fees (optional) can add PEN 600 - PEN 1200 more.
+All government fees are non-refundable, even if your application is refused.

 Can I work while on a Peru Immigration/PR Visa visa?